vikas-azureiot/MSLearnLabs-AZ-220-Microsoft-Azure-IoT-Developer/Instructions/Labs/LAB_AK_07-analyze-message-data-in-real-time.md

     > **NOTE**: If the **@lab.CloudResourceGroup(ResourceGroup1).Name** group already exists, the **Region** field is set to the region used by the resource group and is read-only.

-1. In the **Your ID** field, enter the unique ID you created in Exercise 1.
+1. In the **Your ID** field, enter a unique ID value that includes your initials followed by the current date (using a "YourInitialsYYMMDD" pattern).

+    The first part of your unique ID will be your initials in lower-case.
+The second part will be the last two digits of the current year, the current numeric month, and the current numeric day.
+For example:

+    ccj220101

+    During this lab, you will see `{your-id}` listed as part of the suggested resource name whenever you need to enter your unique ID.
+The `{your-id}` portion of the suggested resource name is a placeholder.
+You will replace the entire placeholder string (including the `{}`) with your unique value.

 1. In the **Course ID** field, enter **az220**.